 PET-trepreneur of the Year

-The Boksburg-based Makhabisi Recycling and Trading was founded by Anna Hartebeest in 2007 and has been reducing landfill, creating community awareness and providing much-needed employment ever since.
+The Boksburg-based Makhabisi Recycling was founded by Anna Hartebeest in 2007 and has been reducing landfill, creating community awareness and providing much-needed employment ever since.
 The 100% black female-owned business is dedicated to being an inclusive green business, supporting the creation of social equity and generating decent jobs.
 It now employs 60 people, who sort and grind 200 tonnes of plastic preforms and 60 tonnes of sorting bales such as PET, HDPP and PVC per month.
 Makhabisi collects 18 to 20 tonnes of PET every month.

 - Nzima Recycle Centre (Humansdorp, Eastern Cape)